jhubrt/demOS/DOCS/BLITSnd/BLITSnd_3.md

 -   **0xCXX** : volume effect.
 As it is far less precise, values are converted like this (one shift = -6 db).
-    But when using -v1 volume conversion mode, even values are used to control bitshift like described here, but odd values control the STe LMC balance like described for effect 0x8

 ```
     64 (0x40) >= vol > 48 (0x30) | shift = 0   0db